 If your goal is to consistently hit targets at 1000 yards, you’re going to need a quality rifle, precision match-grade ammo, and a high-performance optic.
-There’s just no way even the best marksman can accomplish high level precision by simply point shooting.
+There’s just no way even the best marksman can accomplish high-level precision by simply point shooting.
 Precise distance shooting is impossible without a high-quality scope.

 However, finding the right optic for distance shooting is no easy feat.
-Rifle scopes are expensive, and you don’t want to invest a ton of money only to discover your optic isn’t suited for the job.
+Riflescopes are expensive, and you don’t want to invest a ton of money, only to discover your optic isn’t suited for the job.
 That’s why we’ve compiled this informative guide.
-Use it to help you choose the best long range scope for your shooting needs.
+Use it to help you choose the best long-range scope for your shooting needs.

-- 1Schmidt & Bender PMII 5-25×56||Tactical|
+|Schmidt & Bender PMII 5-25×56||Tactical|

 Table of Contents

 - What is a Long-Range Scope?